 What documentation is required for Free Zone qualification?

-They include incorporation or registration certificates, proof of adequate substance such as assets, staff, operating costs, and transfer pricing documentation that includes master file, local file, and disclosure form.
+They include incorporation or registration certificates, proof of adequate substance such as assets, staff, operating costs, and transfer pricing documentation that includes master files, local files, and disclosure forms.

 How does corporate tax apply to Free Zone Persons?